hean01/castio/API.md

 ## /search

-Performs a search of items in all available providers.
+Performs a search of items, use query attributes _providers_ and _type_ to narrow down the search.

-To narrow down the search you can use the attributes _providers_ in combination with _media_types_.
+A search is an asynchronous operation and when intiated the request will be redirected usin **302** to a temporary location where the client can gather the partial results of an ongoing search.

+The temporary location for the result can be fetched on timer basis and while the search continues, status code **102** will be returned.
+When the search is finished **200** will be returned and the temporary resource URI will be unavailable.

 See the following example usage of the search functionality and how to handle the status code on the client side:

-1. Create a GET request for `/search?query="A movie"`
+1. Create a GET request for `/search?keywords=the,movie`

-2. Server responds with a status code **302** and set's a "Location:" header were the temporary result is available to be fetched.
+2. Server responds with a status code **302** and set's a "Location:" header with the temporary resource URI which serves the result for the initiated search.

-3. GET the temporary search result location URI until you get a HTTP status code **200**.
+3. GET the temporary search result location URI until you get status code **200**.
 This URI will return a _searchResult_ object of current search result.

    - You will get a http status **102** and partial results of the search for interactive update of the query.